PyLadiesCZ/roboprojekt/README.md

 ```
 python server.py
 ```
 You can choose a map to play directly from command line by writing the location of the JSON map as the optional argument `-m, --map-name`.
-For easier choise you can see the preview of maps in folder `maps/`.
+For easier choice you can see the preview of maps in folder `maps/`.
 The same way you can enter the number of players `-p, --players`.

 ```